Transform your leftover mashed potatoes and chicken into a crispy, bite-sized treat packed with flavor! Leftovers never tasted so delicious!

 I told him he could dip but I needed to try them plain first then the dip.
 He offered to do both which meant in his mind he got multiple platefuls to test.
 Without the dipping sauce, they are awesome.
 The crust is so crispy and crunchy and as you bite down you’re met with such an amazing creaminess filled with chicken, potatoes, and shallots.
 I ate 2 of them plain as I forgot about the sauce.
 He ate 4 and could care less about a sauce.

-To make it easier on us I took a spoon and just put a dollop of it on the ends (again we weren’t sure if it would go with it or not so why waste the croquette, right?).
-That sauce combined with this croquette took it from awesome to AWESOMETASTIC!
+To make it easier for us, I took a spoon and just put a dollop on the ends (again, we weren’t sure if it would go with it, so why waste the croquette, right?).
+That sauce, combined with this croquette, took it from awesome to AWESOMETASTIC!
 I mean WOW!
 It added a whole new layer of texture and flavor to these.

-An entire plate later and these were devoured.
+An entire plate later, and these were devoured.
 I mean DEVOURED!
-Thankfully I set aside some for the photo shoot otherwise I’d have to make a chicken again just to have leftover chicken.
+Thankfully, I set aside some for the photo shoot, I’d have to make a chicken again just to have leftover chicken.
 I’m not saying that’s a bad thing at all but I didn’t have another chicken in my freezer.

 Ingredients